enoreuo/ghost-inertial-navigation/README.md

 EKF3 IMU0 is using external nav data
 ```

-See `paper/main.tex` §3.5 for a full description of the integration.
+See the paper (Zenodo DOI above) §3.5 for a full description of the integration.

 ---